Olympus E-M10 II vs Sony A6500

-The Olympus OM-D E-M10 Mark II and the Sony Alpha A6500 are two digital cameras that were officially introduced, respectively, in August 2015 and October 2016.
-Both the E-M10 II and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M10 II) and an APS-C sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Sony provides 24 MP.
+The Olympus OM-D E-M10 Mark II and the Sony Alpha A6500 are two digital cameras that were announced, respectively, in August 2015 and October 2016.
+Both the E-M10 II and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M10 II) and an APS-C (A6500) sensor.
+The Olympus has a resolution of 15.9 megapixels, whereas the Sony provides 24 MP.

 An illustration of the physical size and weight of the Olympus E-M10 II and the Sony A6500 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the E-M10 II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is notably smaller (19 percent) than the Olympus E-M10 II.
 However, the A6500 is markedly heavier (16 percent) than the E-M10 II.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the E-M10 II does not feature any corresponding weather-sealing.